 Backend instances can be added to increase the cluster capacity or performance.
 They can also be removed, provided that they are deactivated to safely allow for data migration.

-Converged deployments are more generic deployments in which every instance is configured to contribute resources of some kind — drives, CPUs, and/or network interfaces - to the cluster.
+Converged deployments are generic deployments in which every instance is configured to contribute resources — drives, CPUs, and/or network interfaces - to the cluster.

 The deployment of a converged cluster is typically selected in the following cases: